airbnb/react-sketchapp/README.md

 ### Contributing
 Contributions are more than welcome.
 Just submit a PR with a description of your changes.
-Please attach screenshots and sketch files (if relevant) to your Pull Requests for review.
+Please attach screenshots and Sketch files (if relevant) to your Pull Requests for review.

 ### Issues, bugs, or feature requests
-File github issues for anything that is unexpectedly broken.
-If there are issues with generated sketch files please attach them to the issue.
-If you have ideas or feature requests you should also file a github issue.
+File GitHub issues for anything that is unexpectedly broken.
+If there are issues with generated Sketch files please attach them to the issue.
+If you have ideas or feature requests you should also file a GitHub issue.